FORTLOC Nice Tour - Exploring the best Nice has to offer.

 Musée Matisse

 As the name suggests, the Musée Matisse is a gallery featuring the work of French painter Henri Matisse.
 Housed in a stunning 17th Century Villa, the museum first opened its doors in 1963.
-It is one of the world's largest displays of Matisse's work, featuring some of his most-known and loved paintings, sculptures, and sketches.

-Henri Matisse, who lived in Nice between 1917 and 1954, donated many of the artwork within this museum to the gallery.
-It also features numerous personal artifacts donated by his estate and heirs, allowing visitors to gain an even deeper understanding of the artist as a person and his work.
+It also features numerous personal artifacts donated by his estate.
+This allows visitors to gain an even deeper understanding of the artist.

 Musée Masséna

 Visitors looking to learn more about Nice's rich history should step through the doors of the Musée Masséna, located on Promenade des Anglais, next door to Le Negresco Hotel.
-Within the walls of this historic Villa, visitors can learn more about the history of the region and explore the exhibits dedicated to Napoleon Bonaparte.

-One major selling point of the museum is the property's expertly maintained floor, allowing visitors to see how the Villa, designed by architect Hans Georg Tersling, looked in its glory years.
+One major selling point of the museum is the property's well maintained floor.
+It allows visitors to see how the Villa, designed by architect Hans Georg Tersling, looked in its glory years.

 You can also explore the gardens, which were landscaped by the highly-regarded Edouard Andre.

-If you're interested in learning more about Napoleon and his family or the history of one of France's most stunning regions and cities, Musee Massena is a wonderful place to visit.
+If you're interested in learning more about Napoleon and his family or the history of one of France's most stunning regions and cities, Musee Massena is the place to visit.

 Other Art Museums